nmalinow/nmalinow.github.io/collegetownprices.md

 '(True, 0.0027240637047531249, 'university town')'

 ### Results
 With a p-value of 0.0027240637047531249 < .05, we fail to reject the hypothesis.
-Thus, university towns seem to be less affected by recessions than non-university towms.
+Thus, university towns mean housing prices seem to be less affected by recessions than non-university towms.